-- Tear your scraps into pieces that are about 6 inches long and 1 inch wide; there's no need to be exact; eyeball the lengths.
+- Tear your scraps into pieces that are about 6 inches long and 1 inch wide.
+There's no need to be exact, so no need to pull out a ruler—you can eyeball the lengths of fabric.

 - Use a pair of wire cutters to clip the hook off of the top of a wire hanger.

 - Shape the remaining wire into a circle and tape the two ends together with duct tape.
 This will serve as the form for your wreath.